 - Shall perform other duties authorized by applicable laws or regulations.

 The Board possesses and exercises its authority and duties as a collective body and functions only when it is convened in meetings.
 Except for appropriate duties and functions of the Board Chair, an individual member may not speak, obligate, or exercise authority in the name of the Board of Trustees unless specifically authorized by prior action of the Board.

-The Board functions within the framework of laws, court decisions, attorney general’s opinions, and similar mandates and restrictions from external sources.
+The Board functions within the framework of laws, court decisions, Attorney General opinions, and similar mandates and guidelines from external sources.
 It performs functions as specified by applicable laws and regulations.